zachanator070/resume/index.rst

 ----
 - Deprecated MediaWiki in favor of Atlassian Confluence
    - Used Splunk and Adobe Analytics to determine users of deprecated pages
-   - Scraped pages using MediaWiki Api
+   - Scraped pages using MediaWiki API
    - Converted pages to markdown using Pandoc
    - Automated using Python3